Whether they’re going near or far, choose VIVOTIF for your travelers

 Immune response

-An open study comparing levels of anti–S. Typhi antibodies between adults living in an endemic area (Chile) and nonendemic areas (United States and Switzerland) showed comparable seroconversion rates between these groups.
+An open study comparing levels of anti–S. typhi antibodies after the ingestion of 3 doses of vaccine between adults living in an endemic area (Chile) and nonendemic areas (United States and Switzerland) showed comparable seroconversion rates between these groups.

-Because of the very low incidence of typhoid fever in US citizens, efficacy studies are not currently feasible in this population; however, the above observations support the expectation that 4 doses of VIVOTIF will provide protection to recipients from non–typhoid-endemic areas such as the United States.
+Because of the very low incidence of typhoid fever in U.S. citizens, efficacy studies were not feasible in this population; however, the above observations support the expectation that 4 doses of VIVOTIF will provide protection to recipients from non–typhoid-endemic areas, such as the United States.

 Duration of efficacy